vienna-rb/vienna-rb.github.com/source/_posts/2016-01-28-vienna-rb-29-summary.md

 ---
 layout: post
-title: "Vienna-rb-29-summary"
+title: "Viennarb #29: Summary"
-date: 2016-01-26 13:43:15 +0100
+date: 2016-01-28 13:43:15 +0100
+published: true
 comments: true
 categories:
+  - meetups
 ---
 # Vienna.rb #29 — Summary

 Happy new year!
-For our twenty-ninth Vienna.rb we had a relatively laid back edition.
+For our twenty-ninth vienna.rb we had a relatively laid back edition.
 Great time to catch up after the winter break!

 For starters, some announcements: